DigitalSlideArchive/DSA-WSI-DeID/docs/CUSTOMIZING.rst

 You can use a schema and config file to allow all files to be imported.
 If there is an excel file with some minimum standards, files will be added to the ``AvailableToProcess`` folder.
 If not, they will still be added to the ``Unfiled`` folder.

-For example, using the sample files in the ``devops/wsi_deid`` folder, ``girder.local.example.allowall.conf`` is a configuration that changes the default folder and image column names, doesn't enforce naming constraints, and has some other UI options changed from the default.
-The ``importManifestSchema.example.allowall.json`` file uses a very lax schema to not require an input file name.
+For example, using the following sample files in the ``devops/wsi_deid`` folder:

+* `girder.local.example.allowall.conf <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/girder.local.example.allowall.conf>`_ is a configuration that changes the default folder and image column names, doesn't enforce naming constraints, and has some other UI options changed from the default.
+* `importManifestSchema.example.allowall.json <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/importManifestSchema.example.allowall.json>`_ is a very lax schema that does not require an input file name.
 The columns that are present have fairly minimal requirements.

 A ``docker-compose.local.yml`` could then be specified such as::